R. Hermelyn Di Silvestro

 Works On Paper

 Since Rozanne can remember, she has painted, drawn and followed her passion for the arts.
 After graduating UCLA and Art Center College of Design with distinction, Rozanne became owner of Arc & Line Communications.
 She also taught at the Academy of Art University in San Francisco.
-Rozanne’s artwork was selected into the permanent collection of the Library of Congress, won Best of Show in the Yosemite Renaissance XXIII exhibit, 1st place in the Pacific Prints exhibit by PAL, and 1st place in the Beyond Cancer exhibit by the Canary Foundation and PAL.
+Rozanne’s artwork was selected into the permanent collection of the Library of Congress, won Best of Show in the Yosemite Renaissance XXIII exhibit, Best of Show in Politics (Not) as Usual, 1st place in the Pacific Prints exhibit, and 1st place in the Beyond Cancer exhibit by the Canary Foundation.

-Painting is an intimate experience between creator, subject and viewer.
-Though strangers, it’s like we are all connected, understanding each other in that moment, where all the emotion, compassion and pain are spoken and exposed.
+Visual communication is an intimate experience for me between creator, subject and viewer.
+Though strangers, it’s as if we are all connected, understanding in that moment the emotion, compassion and pain which are spoken and exposed.
 We share the same wavelength for a few moments in time, transcending the differences among us.